weswong/ParasiteGenetics/README.md

-A simplified P.falciparum epidemiological model with detailed descriptions of parasite genome recombination dynamics.
+A simplified _Plasmodium falciparum_ epidemiological model with detailed descriptions of parasite genome recombination dynamics.

 #### Installation